-In arguably the biggest smartwatch surprise of the year, there's a new Moto 360 smartwatch in town.
-Running on Wear OS and costing a (frankly outrageous) $350, it features a familiar design upgraded to the latest technology.
+In arguably one of the biggest smartwatch surprises of the year, there's a new Moto 360 smartwatch in town.
+Running on Wear OS and priced in at $350, it features a familiar design upgraded to the latest technology.

-This new Moto watch isn't exactly made by Motorola.
+This new Moto watch isn't exactly made by Motorola though.
 It's been built by a company called eBuyNow, a partner brand of Motorola that has licensed the Moto 360 brand to bring it back to life.

 The last time we had a Motorola smartwatch on our wrists was 2015, when the tech company launched the second generation 360.
 We were still calling Google's OS Android Wear and we had to live with smartwatch screens featuring flat tyres.